Collegiate secret societies in North America: Pennsylvania State University

 There are currently three well-known societies at Pennsylvania State University: Parmi Nous (1907), Lion's Paw (1908), and Skull and Bones (1912).
 Penn State has seen several different honorary societies with varying levels of publicity and activity.
-In 1907, the first "hat" society, so-named because of such organizations' emblematic headwear, Druids, was formed; similar societies expanded and included dedicated groups for women (e.g. Chimes, Scrolls) and men (e.g. Blue Key, Androcles) based on class standing and extracurricular involvement.
+In 1907, the first "hat" society, so-named because of such organizations' emblematic headwear, Druids, was formed; similar societies expanded and included dedicated groups for women (e.g., Chimes, Scrolls) and men (e.g., Blue Key, Androcles) based on class standing and extracurricular involvement.
 These groups were temporarily governed by a "Hat Society Council" which was made up of representatives from each organization from 1948 to 1958.
 Hat societies were involved in University life passing down traditions (called "freshmen customs") for first-year students, forming honor guards for football players as they went on to the field, and recognizing leaders, scholars, and athletes in the Penn State community.
-The three remaining senior societies no longer operate as publicly but continue to serve the university in a variety of functions.
+The three remaining senior societies no longer operate publicly but continue to serve the university in a variety of functions.
 Lion's Paw is closely associated with conservation efforts at Mount Nittany in State College, PA.